RightToPrivacy/MACcleaner/README.md

 follow instructions at bottom of this README for how to add a simple button for easy click access.

-I use it alongside AnonSurf (routes all traffic through Tor/prevents dns leaks)

 Why maccleaner?

 MAC address tracking is one of the most pervasive/constant forms